The New Jersey Foster Care Scholars (NJFC) Program Celebrates More Than Ten Years of Success!

 NJFC Scholars Program Information

-The New Jersey Foster Care (NJFC) Scholars Program was put into place after Governor McGreevey signed the Tuition Waiver Bill in July of 2003.
+The New Jersey Foster Care (NJFC) Scholars Program was initially put into place after Governor McGreevey signed the Tuition Waiver Bill in July of 2003: the first source of funding.
 Through the passing of this legislation eligible foster and homeless youth may receive assistance with tuition and fees (not including room and board) at a public New Jersey college, university, or vocational school.

-In addition, tuition assistance for private or out of state institutions is available to eligible students through the Federal Education and Training Voucher Program.
+In addition, assistance for eligible students attending private or out of state institutions is available through the Federal Education and Training Voucher Program: the second source of funding for the NJFC Scholarship Program.
 Students eligible for this program may receive assistance in the following areas: